dylanncairns/Vital/README.md

 # Vital
-***A system for longitudinal health symptom and exposure event logging with personalized, evidence-backed insights***
+***A system for longitudinal health symptom & exposure event logging with personalized, evidence-backed insights***

 ## Clinical and Safety Scope